 Because your subscribers get a lot of emails—just like you.
 Not only from their family members or friends but also from other businesses.
 Your email is part of a never ending daily competition trying to grab their attention so that they choose your emails to open and read. 💌

 So what is considered good or bad?

-A recent research shows the average email benchmarks for all industries in the US as follows:
+A recent report shows the average email benchmarks for all industries in the U.S. are as follows:

 - Average open rate: 17%

 Open rates and click rates depend on factors like the industry you’re in, where your subscribers are located, the size of your email list and what type of email campaigns you’re sending—just to name a few.
 Also, what may be a good open rate and click rate for you and your business is not the same as your biz bestie's.

 Note: If you recently changed email marketing service providers, it's not unusual to experience a drop in open rates.
 You can read about why this happens here.

 How can I boost my open rates?